Travelling from Nan to Uttaradit via Pak Nai Fisherman’s village and the Sirikit Reservoir

 The road was in great condition and it took less than an hour through more of the lush green, rolling countryside that had surrounded us throughout our journey through Nan province.
 The roads were extremely quiet and we encountered only one or two other cars.

 We followed the signs to Pak Nai Fishermen’s Village and soon a huge lake opened up before us.
-If we have driven directly from Nan town, without stops and with indecisiveness, it would have probably taken a little under three hours to reach this point.
+If we had driven directly from Nan town, without stops and with indecisiveness, it would have probably taken a little under three hours to reach this point.

 Pak Nai Fishing Village